UhhhAaron/SaladBind/README.md

 # SaladBind

-If you want to contribute to SaladBind, please see our [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you want to contribute to SaladBind, please read our [contributing guide](CONTRIBUTING.md).

 ## Table of Contents